 Figure 5.14.
-Trends in ionization enthalpy
+Trends in ionization energy

 Ionization energy is the amount of energy required to remove an electron from an atom in its isolated gaseous state.
 It gives us insight into how easily an element can lose its outermost electron(s).